prebid/Prebid.js/modules/permutiveIdentityManagerIdSystem.md

 ## Building Prebid.js with Permutive Identity Manager Support

-Prebid.js must be built with the `permutiveIdSystem` module in order for Permutive's Identity Manager to be able to activate relevant user identities to Prebid.
+Prebid.js must be built with the `permutiveIdentityManagerIdSystem` module in order for Permutive's Identity Manager to be able to activate relevant user identities to Prebid.

-To build Prebid.js with the `permutiveIdSystem` module included:
+To build Prebid.js with the `permutiveIdentityManagerIdSystem` module included:

 ```
-gulp build --modules=userId,permutiveIdSystem
+gulp build --modules=userId,permutiveIdentityManagerIdSystem
 ```

 ## Prebid configuration